sanjaytsdev/AO_REST_API/README.md

     "op":"add"
    }

-5.You can change the value of a & b with other integer values and value of op to [add, sub, mul, div]
+You can change the value of a & b with other integer values and value of op to [add, sub, mul, div]